How it Works

 Common devices: In the classroom, students use commonly available devices to connect to a session and then work through questions at their own pace.
 Some Question Sets take just 10 minutes to complete in class.

 Feedback: If students get a question wrong, they instantly receive specific feedback before retrying the question.
 The emphasis is always on learning not testing!
 For example, in a Question Set on common exception words for year 2, when students spell because incorrectly, they’ll be reminded of the mnemonic Big Elephants Can Always Understand Small Elephants.

 Progression: Each Question Set is structured as a progression towards mastery, beginning with questions checking basic understanding, and moving through to fluency, reasoning, and problem solving.
 The more questions students get right, the more they’re advanced towards more challenging questions.
-In ClassFlow teachers can clearly follow progress by looking at the dots in the results viewer: green means correct first time, yellow means correct on retries, red means incorrect and the number of attempts is also shown within each square.
+Teachers can follow student progress by looking at the squares in the results matrix: green means correct first time, yellow means correct after retries, red means incorrect and the number of attempts is also shown within each square.